 Here’s a complete guide to how to keep your feet warm and dry for winter cycling.
 Your challenge is to keep rain and snow out, and keep your body warmth in.
 It’s very hard to keep your feet warm and dry while cycling, and I have spent far too much time with freezing, numb feet.
-However, a combination of very good shoes, shoe covers, warm, woolen socks, lamb wool inserts, and possibly even plastic shopping bags, will keep your feet warm even while cycling in extremely cold and wet conditions.
+Not only is this unpleasant, but it can be downright unsafe if you cannot feel your feet when you have to come to a sudden stop on a slippery road.
+However, a combination of very good shoes, shoe covers, warm, woolen socks, lamb wool inserts, and possibly even plastic shopping bags, can keep your feet warm even while cycling in extremely cold and wet conditions.

 Try wearing a plastic shopping bag between your boots and your socks.
 This sounds odd, but it’s FREE, and you won’t even notice they are there – and they will guarantee that your feet stay dry.
 But do check there are no holes in the bags you plan to use, as water will worm its way through any hole it can find.
 Then you will be wearing a bag of water on your foot … not ideal!
 I actually use this method all the time, and it works like magic.